 - (a) Cemetery.
 Establishments primarily engaged in operating sites or structures reserved for the interment of human or animal remains, including mausoleums, burial places, columbariums, and memorial gardens. - (b) Community assembly facility.
 A facility for public or private meetings including community centers, banquet centers, religious assembly facilities, civic auditoriums, union halls, meeting halls for clubs and other membership organizations.
 This classification includes functionally related facilities for the use of members and attendees such as kitchens, multi-purpose rooms, and storage.
 It does not include gymnasiums or other sports facilities, convention centers, or facilities, such as child care centers, early education facilities, and schools that are separately classified and regulated.
 See section 7-9-94, "Community assembly facilities." - (c) Community garden.
 An area of land managed and maintained by a public or non-profit organization or a group of individuals to grow and harvest food crops and/or ornamental crops, such as flowers, for personal or group use, consumption, or donation.
 Community gardens may be divided into separate plots for cultivation by one (1) or more individuals or may be farmed collectively by members of the group and may include common areas maintained and used by group members.
 Community gardens may be accessory to public or institutional uses such as parks, schools, community centers, or religious assembly uses.
 This classification does not include gardens that are on a property in residential use when access is limited to those who reside on the property.
-Personal and commercial cannabis cultivation is prohibited in community gardens. - (c) Cultural institutions and facilities.
+Personal and commercial cannabis cultivation is prohibited in community gardens. - (d) Cultural institutions and facilities.
 A facility engaged in activities to serve and promote aesthetic and educational interest in the community that are open to the public on a regular basis.
 This includes performing arts centers for theater, music, dance, and events; spaces for display or preservation of objects of interest in the arts or sciences; libraries; museums; historical sites; aquariums; art galleries; and zoos and botanical gardens.
+This does not include educational institutions.

+(e) Educational Institutions.

-This does not include educational institutions. - (d) Educational Institutions. - (1) Colleges and trade schools, public or private.
+- (1) Colleges and trade schools, public or private.
 Educational institutions of higher education providing curricula of a general, religious or professional nature, typically granting recognized degrees, including conference centers and academic retreats associated with such institutions.
 This classification includes junior/community colleges, business and computer schools, management training, technical and trade schools, but excludes personal instructional services such as music lessons. - (2) Schools, public or private.
-Facilities for primary or secondary education, including public schools, charter schools, and private and parochial schools having curricula comparable to that required in the public schools of the State of California. - (e) Emergency shelters.
-As defined by Section 50801 of the California Health and Safety Code, as may be amended, housing with minimal supportive services for homeless persons that is limited to occupancy of one-hundred eighty (180) consecutive days or less by a homeless person and from which no individual or household may be denied emergency shelter because of an inability to pay.
-This classification includes facilities that provide temporary shelter, meals, showers, and other related services to persons who are homeless and where on-site supervision is provided whenever the shelter is occupied.
+Facilities for primary or secondary education, including public schools, charter schools, and private and parochial schools having curricula comparable to that required in the public schools of the State of California. - (f) Emergency shelters.
+As defined by Section 50801 of the California Health and Safety Code, as may be amended, housing with minimal supportive services for persons experiencing homelessness that is limited to occupancy of one-hundred eighty (180) consecutive days or less and from which no individual or household may be denied emergency shelter because of an inability to pay.
+This classification includes facilities that provide temporary shelter, meals, showers, and other related services to persons experiencing homelessness and where on-site supervision is provided whenever the shelter is occupied. - (g) Government buildings.
+Administrative, clerical, or public contact offices of a government agency, including postal facilities and courts, together with incidental storage and maintenance of vehicles.
+This classification includes law enforcement stations, fire stations, corporation yards, equipment service centers, and similar facilities that primarily provide maintenance and repair services and storage facilities for vehicles and equipment.